MihaelaBr/portfolio/b_mainproject1.md

 		<header class="major">
 			<h2>Brief Overview</h2>
 		</header>
-		<p>This is a personal project for Exploratory Data Analysis (EDA) and Visualisations created in Jupyter Notebooks using the data from my personal Spotify account.</p>
+		<p>This is a personal project for Exploratory Data Analysis (EDA) and Visualisations created using Python Jupyter Notebooks with the data from my personal Spotify account.</p>
 	</div>
 </section>